imixs/imixs-ml/imixs-ml-spacy/test/named-entity-recognizer/models/README.md

+# Training Models

-his folder holds the test models.
+This folder holds the test models.

 You can delete a test model before your restart a test.